i-abdullahirshad/gamepadscheck/src/content/articles/controller-detected-but-not-working.md

 - Click the game window before pressing anything
 - Check whether an overlay or a second monitor is stealing focus

-If the controller works and then stops after you alt tab away and back, this is the cause.
+If your [controller stopped working](/controller-stopped-working/) after you alt-tab away and back, this is the cause.

 ### **Fix 7: Reinstall the driver**

 A controller can be detected with a partly broken driver, which produces exactly this pattern.
+If you need specific [Xbox controller not working on PC fixes](/xbox-controller-not-working-on-pc-fixes/), a clean driver installation is often the first step.

 - Right click Start and open Device Manager
 - Find the controller under Xbox Peripherals, or under Human Interface Devices